 Professional office and/or retail space is being offered rent-utility free space (2,250 sqft) in the facility to enhance its spaces and reduce its current costs.
-As shown in Figure 13, spaces Rooms 207 and 209 at 540 sqft each; provide monthly lease at \$250 sqft with facility maintenance, basic cleaning service, utilities and taxes included.
+As shown in Figure 13, spaces Rooms 207-209A/B at 540 sqft each; and 208-210A/B (420 sqft each), provide semi-annual lease at \$15 sqft with facility maintenance, basic cleaning service, utilities and taxes included.
 These facilities are a centered within the facility, which will enhance retail business tenants (i.e. hair salon, dentist, bank branch, attorney, government office, chiropractor, accountant, psychologist, family doctor, realtor, etc.), as a shared identity with other community center services.